Surviving Graduation: 5 Tips to Keep Up Job Hunt Motivation

 Update Your CV

-It may be boring, but do yourself a favour and really work on your CV when you first start job-hunting- and you can avoid a lack of motivation later down the line!
+Do yourself a favour and really work on your CV when you first start job-hunting.
+This can help you avoid a lack of motivation later down the line!

 What do you think of my new blog post series all about surviving graduation?
 What are your tips to keep up job motivation?
-Do you have any job-hunting advice?
+Do you have any job-hunting advice post-graduation?

 Let me know all your thoughts in the comments 🙂